"Consider God’s handiwork; who can straighten what He hath made crooked?" - Ecclesiastes 7:13

 Have you ever done sacrifices or compromises as a photographer?

 I don’t really know what this means, so I’ll say no. I try to move with what’s happening.

 Is there an artist you’ll gladly collaborate with or that you regard with esteem?

-[If you want to see more, find her on flickr.com/photos/schiviz]
+[If you want to see more, find him on inauspicious.com]